 2. If your laptop has both SSD and HDD, replace the HDD with an SSD

-3. If your laptop doesn’t have an M.2 slot but a CD-ROM drive and HDD, replace both of them with an SSD.
+3. If your laptop doesn’t have an M.2 slot but a CD-ROM drive and HDD, replace both with an SSD.

 Installing Windows On The New SSD

 Of course, there are tons of paid and free tools that can help you with the cloning process.
 Choose the one that suits you the best.
-You can also clean install Windows on your new SSD for a refreshing experience.
-Also, check out our guide on the best hard drive eraser tools that you should give a try.
+You can also clean-install Windows on your new SSD for a refreshing experience.
+Also, check out our guide on the best hard drive eraser tools you should try.

 So, that was how to install SSD on a Laptop.
-Installing an M.2 drive doesn’t require a lot of effort, however, if you’re puzzled about replacing your HDD or CD-ROM drive with SSD, you might want to take it to a computer shop.
+Installing an M.2 drive doesn’t require much effort; however, if you’re puzzled about replacing your HDD or CD-ROM drive with SSD, you might want to take it to a computer shop.

-SSDs are definitely one of the coolest pieces of technology out there.
+SSDs are one of the most remarkable pieces of technology out there.
 The prices have also dropped significantly over the past few years; hence, buying them shouldn’t be an issue.